-The Nash-Sutcliffe model efficiency coefficient (E) is commonly used to assess the predictive power of hydrological discharge models.
+The Nash-Sutcliffe model efficiency coefficient (NSE) is commonly used to assess the predictive power of hydrological discharge models.
 However, it can also be used to quantitatively describe the accuracy of model outputs for other things than discharge such as nutrient loadings, temperature, concentrations etc.

 Note - this model assumes the observed data is regularly spaced in time.
 If the spacing of observation times is not constant, please consider one of the following models:

 - Run the model as is then view the result plot called "Fitted Model"

 - Note how the predicted values are not inline with the observed points.

 - Calibrate the model using GoldSim's built-in optimization by following the next steps: